This is some text inside of a div block.

 Outside the room, this is usually called scarcity.
 Or exclusivity.
 Or, less elegantly, the Hermès game.
 The bag is not on the shelf.
 The waiting is real; the list is not.
 Desire circulates before possession.
 Resale values are discussed before leather is touched.
 A bag becomes known as difficult before it becomes known as handled.

 Hermès belongs to luxury’s market of restriction, opacity, price increases, resale attention, and mythology.
 None of that should be softened.
-But its strongest objects still give price something material to answer to.
-Hermès is not interesting because it is expensive.
-It is interesting because, at its best, it still makes price answer to use.
+But its strongest objects do something more difficult than restrict access.
+They make access feel like admission into a life the object is already built to outlast.

 Before the Kelly, before the Birkin, before allocation and resale, there is leather under strain.
 A harness has to hold.
 A saddle has to resist pressure, weather, repetition, sweat, movement, and the risk of failure.
 Beauty is not yet the question.
 The question is whether the object survives contact with the world.